samanthasince/portal/README.md

+# This is my implementation of the project using Lit javascript.
+This is solely my individual work.
+# Below is the project description

 # COMP2110 Portal - Starter

 This is the starter repository for the COMP2110 Portal front end assignment 2023.
 You are